 Spiced Persimmon Old Fashioned Cocktail

-This flavorful old fashioned cocktail recipe is bursting with sweetness, thanks to the persimmons and touch of maple syrup.
-Muddle slices of orange and persimmon before adding the ice, whiskey, and orange bitters.
-Top the beverage off with a cinnamon stick.
+Salt and Wind's spiced persimmon old fashioned recipe is bursting with sweetness, thanks to the persimmons and a touch of maple syrup.
+Muddle the slices of orange and persimmon before adding the ice, whiskey, and orange bitters.
+Garnish the beverage with a cinnamon stick.

 Bourbon Cherry Old Fashioned

-This sweet cherry version of an old fashioned calls for cherries, lime, orange bitters, honey, bourbon, and mint.
+This bourbon cherry old fashioned recipe by Half Baked Harvest calls for cherries, lime, orange bitters, honey, bourbon, and mint.
 Make sure to muddle the cherries, lime, bitters, and honey to get the most out of the juicy ingredients.
 Pour the contents over ice, and then top with sparkling water before garnishing with extra cherries and mint leaves.

 Winter Spiced Old Fashioned

-Get your fix of winter spices by creating this play on a classic old fashioned.
-You’ll need sugar, water, cardamom pods, anise, cinnamon, bourbon, orange wedges, and cherries to make the drink.
+Spoon Fork Bacon's winter spiced old fashioned recipe combines water, cardamom pods, anise, cinnamon, bourbon, orange wedges, and cherries to create a warming drink to sip on a cold day.
 Simmer the fragrant ingredients over the stove, and then strain your simple syrup.
 Next, shake the chilled syrup, bourbon, and ice together.
 Finally, garnish with an orange wedge.

 Thyme Old Fashioned

-This crisp, summery take on an old fashioned starts with a thyme syrup made from water, sugar, and fresh thyme.
+Intended to be slowly sipped on a hot summer's day, I Am a Food Blog's summer session old fashioned recipe starts with a thyme-infused simple syrup made from water, sugar, and fresh thyme.
 Once the syrup has chilled, combine it with orange, grapefruit, bourbon, and bitters.
-Add sparkling water, and then pour over ice.
+Add sparkling water, pour the cocktail over ice, then garnish with orange twists and a sprig of thyme.

 Apple Butter Old Fashioned